January 28, 2021

 - Ultimately, you may realize you cannot stay in the space forever and may eventually need to relocate.
-While the reason for your move may be an exciting one – your practice is thriving and expanding – it can also hurt your business.
-You not only risk a high attrition rate for patients and potentially staff members who may determine they won’t make the commute, but it is possible that equipment can break during the move.
+While the reason for your move may be an exciting one — your practice is thriving and expanding — it can also hurt your business.
+You not only risk a high attrition rate for patients and potentially staff members who may determine they won’t make the commute, but it is also possible equipment can break during the move.

 - When you are in a space that is not truly yours, you don’t have the ability to make improvements and updates when desired.
 Depending on your lease and the landlord, changing your space to meet your needs is not always an option.

-- If you decide to lease and give up being a decision-maker, you’re at the mercy of the landlord, property manager, and commercial leasing agent.
+- If you decide to lease and give up being a decision-maker, you’re at the mercy of the landlord, property manager and commercial leasing agent.
 You hope the owner of the property is willing to work with you, but your needs may become the landlord’s second or third priority if there is a larger/national tenant in the property that gets preferred status.
 And if you don’t have exclusivity on the property, the landlord can put a competitor or unattractive use in the property without your input.

 - You can’t take advantage of the tax benefits in owning commercial real estate.
 When owning commercial real estate, you’re can reduce your tax bill by depreciating the property over a set period.
 Commercial real estate owners can depreciate their properties over 39 years.
 Consult your financial advisor or tax consultant to learn more about the tax advantages.

-As with most things in business, remember that many leases are negotiable.
-It is advised to not only evaluate your business needs from the beginning, but to also understand your costs, lease options, and termination conditions.
+As with most things in business, remember many leases are negotiable.
+It is advised to not only evaluate your business needs from the beginning, but to also understand your costs, lease options and termination conditions.
 Make sure to negotiate your leasehold improvements and check market rates before signing.
 More importantly, don’t be too quick to sign.
 Consult your attorney first.

 We recognize that every individual and every practice is different.
 We will provide an in-depth analysis and dental practice valuation of your current situation to see if it is in your best interest to lease or purchase a property.
 While we can provide facts and tips for each side of the coin, it is always advised to speak with your tax attorney for advice on which direction is right for you.